julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-02-basic-math-epi.md

 # Remarks

-- In what follows, assume $b=d$ to keep population constant
 - $\eqref{sys:SIS_base_dS}$-$\eqref{sys:SIS_base_dI}$ is an SIS (Susceptible-Infectious-Susceptible) model
 - If $\gamma=0$ (no recovery), then model is SI
   - In this case, infected individual remains infected their whole life (but disease is not lethal since there is no disease-induced death)